AdrianOrcik/HowTo/README.md

 </details>

-<details><summary>How we developed a pipeline with the ability to download game definitions by one click?</summary>
+<details><summary>How to develop a pipeline with the ability to download game definitions with one click?</summary>

-:pencil: How we developed a pipeline with the ability to download game definitions by one click?
+:pencil: How to develop a pipeline with the ability to download game definitions with one click?
 ---------
 :warning: Issue
   ---------
-- Hard coded client game definitions is now enough flexible
+- Hardcoded client game definitions are now enough flexible
-- During development we needed to has multiple versions of definitions
+- During development we needed to have multiple versions of definitions

 :bulb: Solution
   ---------
-- Used google sheet as main data holder with ability export json by with version by custom add-on
+- Used google sheet as main data holder with the ability to export JSON by with version by custom add-on
-- Python script with usage of google API give as flexibility to see whats happening on central google drive
+- Python script with the usage of google API gives as the flexibility to see what's happening on the central google drive
-- Unity implemnetation provide easy to use interface to manipulate with this definition data
+- Unity implementation provides easy to use interface to manipulate with this definition data

 :white_check_mark: Features
   ---------
 - By one click to download a game definitions
 - Game definition versions

 ### Architecture